eezstreet/SWATEliteForce/README.md

  - Fixed multiplayer spawn points on Brewer County Courthouse
  - Fixed SEF bug: Wild Gunner delay not working (fixed for real this time)
  - Fixed SEF bug: Breaching ammo would never breach the door.
 (It now has a 50% chance to breach a metal door, and 75% chance to breach a wooden door, unless a Breaching Shotgun is used)
+ - Fixed SEF bug: Some Sovereign Citizen lines did not play correctly (*)
+ - Fixed TSS bug: Spoken lines by TOC on TSS missions would cut off if the player used the shout button (*)
+ - Fixed TSS bug: Some incorrect subtitles (*)
+ - Fixed TSS bug: Using the Bulgarian Drug Worker as a suspect in QMM will no longer cause sound bugs (*)

 ### v6 ###